 The Additional Costs of Using Resilient Channel

-Acoustics are an important consideration in construction to make sure that the impact of airborne noise and impact noise is minimised in transfer between spaces.
-A common usage would be in multiple dwellings such as housing conversions and large apartment blocks – where sound transfer can be most problematic, and the requirement of Part E Building Regulations determines whether a property can be rented.
+Acoustic Control is an important consideration in both specification and construction of each building to ensure that the impact of airborne noise and impact noise is minimised in transfer between spaces.
+A common place in which soundproofing is required is in multiple dwellings such as housing conversions and large scale residential builds – where a sound transmission can be most problematic, and the requirement of Part E Building Regulations determines whether a property is suitable for living.

-Resilient Channels (RC) are very common in the construction industry to improve acoustic performance between partitions by creating separation and suspending the mass away from the structure.
-They are usually chosen for their relatively cheap market price per m2 and promise of an increased performance in both airborne and impact.
+Resilient Channels (RC) are very common in the construction industry to improve acoustic performance in soundproofing walls and soundproofing ceilings by creating separation and suspending the mass away from the structure.
+They are usually chosen for their relatively cheap market price per m2 and promise of increased performance in both airborne and impact.

-To make you aware of the potential issues and additional costs RC can leave within the project, we have provided some brief points to review before proceeding with this method.
+To make you aware of the potential issues and additional costs RC can leave with a project, we have provided some critical points to review before proceeding with this method.

-Whether you are soundproofing your home, a recording studio, an office or even an events space, iKoustic want to make sure the project is right every time by we specifying and supply the GenieClip System, which we will give more detail on later under 'What Is My Alternative'.
+Whether you are soundproofing your home, a recording studio, an office or even a general events space, iKoustic want to make sure the project is right every time by specifying and supplying our MuteClip System, which we expand on under the heading 'What Is My Alternative?’'.

 Using the Resilient Channel and its inherent issues with installation

 When fixing RC, there are common issues which take place that can compromise performance overall

 When attaching the screws into the plasterboard, it is easy to fix through the RC and into a stud or the brick and block work, leaving a direct path of sound to travel through the screw and compromising the overall performance.

 If the RC is extended too far and has contact with the adjacent surfaces, this will cause the wall or ceiling to be short-circuited, leaving a direct path of connection for the sound to travel back through - compromising performance.